BlankParticle/tailwind-plugin-realtime-colors/README.md

 ## 🔥 Dynamic Colors

 > This doesn't work with URL based colors.
-Also Opacity modifiers are not supported.
-So colors like `bg-primary-500/90` will not work.

 Sometimes you may want to use dynamic colors based on user preferences.
 To skip generating a color at build time, you can pass `dynamic()` as the color value.